bnjenner/Cyberpunk_2077_Breach_Protocol/README.md

 This is a command line tool built in linux that uses python3, conda, and some fun dependencies (for image processing later).
 I assume it will work on windows, but I have not tested it so your mileage may vary.

-There is no GUI.
-A real Netrunner would use the terminal, anyway, right?
-It would be clever to add this as a mod in the game and add a keybinding to it, but alas, I am no game modder.

 Enjoy!
 Now go make some eddies.